UC Davis School of Law

 The University of California, Davis School of Law is the professional graduate law school of the University of California, Davis.
 The school received ABA approval in 1968.
 It joined the Association of American Law Schools (AALS) in 1968.

 UC Davis School of Law is one of five law schools in the University of California system, with a total enrollment of around 600 students.
-The school is located in a building named for Dr. Martin Luther King Jr., and commonly referred to as King Hall.
+The school is located in King Hall, a building named after Martin Luther King Jr.

 History

 In July 1962, the Regents of the University of California approved a plan for a law school at the University of California, Davis.
 Edward L. Barrett, Jr., was appointed as UC Davis Law's first dean on July 1, 1964.

 Barrett hired Mortimer Schwartz as the first law librarian, so that a law library could be established right away, and for the founding faculty, hired Daniel Dykstra, Edgar Bodenheimer, Brigitte Bodenheimer, Edward Rabin, and Frank Baldwin.

 UC Davis School of Law opened in a temporary space in fall 1966 and moved to a permanent building in fall 1968.
 For its first entering class in fall 1966, the new law school received 340 applications, accepted 150, enrolled 78, and awarded 68 J.D. degrees in June 1969.

 The assassination of Martin Luther King Jr. on April 4, 1968 caused several students and faculty members to suggest renaming the law school after him.
 Instead, the building housing the law school was formally dedicated as Martin Luther King Jr. Hall on April 12, 1969.
 The featured speaker was Chief Justice Earl Warren.